 Avoid swimming-related illness

 Anyone who uses nearshore waters for recreational purposes such as swimming, scuba diving, surfing, or kayaking can be exposed to illness associated with water contaminated by sewage or other water-borne pathogens.
 The most common of these illnesses is gastroenteritis, which can have one or more of the following symptoms: nausea, vomiting, stomachache, diarrhea, headache, or fever.
-Children, the elderly, and those with weakened immune systems are most susceptible to becoming ill.
+Vulnerable age groups and those with weakened immune systems are most susceptible to becoming ill.

 View Current Swimming Advisories to learn if your beach is known to have problems.
 However, it is important to use caution, even when a beach is open for public swimming.

 Protect yourself and your family

 First, do not swim at any public beach if you are already sick or if you have a weakened immune system.
 Also, avoid swimming for 24 hours after a heavy rainfall or anywhere you can see discharge pipes.
 Finally, a few hygiene tips may help you minimize your exposure to illness:

 - If possible, keep your face and head out of the water or wear nose plugs and goggles.

 - Shower after swimming or recreating at a beach.